Looking to expand or refit?

 With a new store layout to navigate, unexpected slip or trip hazards could appear.
 Keeping your shop floor clean, dry and free of obstacles will help to minimise the risks but it is always wise to take reasonable steps to protect you, your customers and the general public.
 Products and public liability cover may protect you from claims made for incidents that occur in connection with your business, for example if someone falls and hurts themselves due to your negligence.

 Thinking of installing a new ATM?
 With ram raids and other violent store-front attacks on the rise, it is worth looking at whether you have specific cover for your shop front.
 Some providers, such as The Retail Mutual, include fixed glass cover as standard with your buildings cover.

 What happens if the unexpected does occur?

 Finding your business temporarily unable to trade is disruptive at the best of times, but if you have extended yourself financially to invest in your store the impact can be devastating.
 For small business owners, business interruption cover can be invaluable for keeping you and your business afloat.

 Whether you are coming up for renewal or looking to branch out and make a change to your business, it’s always a good idea to check what cover types and limits you have.
 If you aren’t sure then get in touch with your provider.

-The Retail Mutual specialise in providing an alternative to traditional insurance for independent businesses, to discuss your cover requirements call 0333 2121 280 or click here to start your business cover quote.
+The Retail Mutual specialises in providing an alternative to insurance products and services for independent businesses, to discuss your cover requirements call 0333 2121 280 or click here to start your business cover quote.
 We look forward to hearing from you.